sp872-Sarang/Interactive-Lab-Hub/Lab 3/README.md

 *what was the feedback?
 Who did it come from?*
 Yimeng Sun: It is a very cool application to control game consoles using voice, definitely something I never thought i needed!
 I am happy to see more potential extensions than turning left and right.

+Songyu Du:
+Wow.
+This is a really cool idea!
+A raspberry pi version of switch/wii.
+A dancing/sports game could a perfect fit to it.

 ## Prototype your system

 The system should: